couchbase/couchbase-cli/docs/cbbackup-incr-func-spec.md

 Options:

-    --report      report how many backup items in the speified backup directory --retent  RETENION-DAYS  set up retention policy for the backup directory.
+    --report      report how many backup mutation items in the specified backup directory --retent  RETENION-DAYS  set up retention policy for the backup directory.
     --delete      automatically delete obsolete files.
 By default, it won't delete any files.
     --merge  LEVEL   merge multiple incremental level N backup files into one level N-1backup file, where N > 0